-HBO Max is the premium streaming service from the Warner-owned media giant.
-For $14.99 a month, subscribers can choose from a vast library of movies and television shows to satisfy every taste, from action to drama to comedy.
-If you’ve already made your way through their superhero slate and simultaneous day-and-date theatrical releases, take a look at some of the best movies currently available on the service.
+Subscribers to Max (formerly HBO Max) can browse a vast library of movies and television shows to satisfy every taste, from action to drama to comedy.
+If you’ve already made your way through their superhero selections and popular catalog titles, take a look at some of the best of the rest.